RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 5th August 2024*
+ - Added disclaimer for Stripe entry fees that may violate their gambling restrictions
+ - Fixed bug where number of entries in the competitions list was including draft entries

 ***Platform** - 4th August 2024*
  - Fixed issue displaying cup matches on home page when hoe  team is a Bye
  - Fixed issue with Fixtures pages not showing Cup matches due to the inccorrect filter on the query